 So will CLG make a deep playoffs run?
-And does this mean they can go to Worlds?
+And what are the LCS odds that they can go to the LoL Worlds?

 Counter Logic Gaming is a team of rich history.
 The organization has been a part of the competitive League of Legends scene since Season 1.
 And while it has only two LCS titles to its name, it still managed to build a passionate fanbase and make constant playoff appearances.

 However, the last two years haven’t been kind to Counter Logic Gaming.

 The organization plummeted to the bottom of the standings miles behind other endemic teams like TSM, Cloud9, and Team Liquid.
 To make matters worse, this losing streak was a huge hit to the CLG brand.
 It thus became increasingly difficult to approach big names and sign star players.

 At first, it looked like 2019 would be more of the same.
 The Spring Split was nothing short of disastrous for CLG.
 The organization finished the regular season in eighth place—two spots away from the desired playoffs threshold.
 But Counter Logic Gaming wasn’t content being the league’s bottom feeder.
 They made a single mid-season move of bringing in the Korean top laner Kim “Ruin” Hyeong-min in place of the North American veteran Darshan “Darshan” Upadhyaya.

 CLG then produced a 12-6 run in the 2019 Summer Split, ending the regular season in third place and barely missing out on a bye to the semifinals.
 This marked a massive improvement over their result in spring.